itcreativeusa/you-better-readme/README.md

 ## Credits

- Starter code in files : index.html, style.css provided by Berkeley Bootcamp for studying purposes.
+ Starter code in files provided by Berkeley Bootcamp for studying purposes.

 ## License